Wall Street rallies again as a promise from Japan on interest rates salves global markets

 In the meantime, earnings reports from the biggest U.S. companies continue to roll in, and the growth for those in the S&P 500 index may end up being the best since 2021, according to FactSet.

-CVS Health beat analysts' expectations for profit in the latest quarter, but its revenue fell short.
-It also cut its forecast for profit over the full year, and its stock slipped 0.9%.

-The Walt Disney Co. also topped forecasts for earnings in the latest quarter, and its streaming business reported a profit for the first time.
-But its stock nevertheless fell 1.8% after it warned that softness it saw at its U.S. theme parks at the end of the last quarter could continue for "the next few quarters."
+The Walt Disney Co. delivered stronger earnings for the latest quarter than analysts expected, and its streaming business reported a profit for the first time.
+But its stock nevertheless slipped 1.6% after it warned recent softness it saw at its U.S. theme parks could continue for "the next few quarters."

 Super Micro Computer dropped 15.5% after also reporting weaker results than Wall Street expected.
 It had been one of the year's biggest winners amid investors' frenzy around artificial-intelligence technology, and its stock soared more than 300% in the year's first two and a half months.
 But such extreme moves caused critics to say the AI bonanza sent many stock prices too high.

 They've pointed in particular to Nvidia and the other handful of Big Tech stocks in the "Magnificent Seven" that were the main reason the S&P 500 set so may records this year.
-Their immense strength helped overshadow weakness across other areas of the stock market, which were struggling under the weight of high interest rates.
 A set of underwhelming profit reports recently, kicked off by Tesla and Alphabet, added to the pessimism and dragged Big Tech stocks lower.

-Nvidia dropped nearly 19% from the start of July through Monday on such concerns, but it rose 0.9% Wednesday and was one of the stronger forces pushing upward on the market.

-Microsoft's 2.3% gain and Apple's 2.1% climb were the two biggest forces pushing the S&P 500 higher.
+But Microsoft's 1.9% gain and Apple's 3% climb on Wednesday were the two biggest forces pushing the S&P 500 higher.

 In stock markets abroad, indexes climbed across much of Europe and Asia.